N-Germek/caesar_cipher/README.md

 pip install pytest
 ```

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db
-How to initialize/run your application (where applicable)
+How to initialize/run your application (where applicable)?
-e.g. python main.py
-How to use your library (where applicable)
+In command line, type python3 caesar/cipher.py.

 ## Tests